The Gersten conjecture for $p$-adic \'etale Tate twists and the $p$-adic cycle class map: Proof of the Gersten conjecture

 \end{proof}

 \begin{theorem} Assume that $S$ is henselian.
 Let $X/S$ be a smooth scheme of dimension $d$ and let $\epsilon:X_{\et}\to X_{\rm Nis}$ be the natural morphism of sites.
 The complex of sheaves

-is exact in the Nisnevich topology. \end{theorem} \begin{proof} We need to show that the natural map is zero in the Nisnevich topology for all $p,q,n\in \mathbb{N}$.
+is exact in the Nisnevich topology for all $n\geq 0$. \end{theorem} \begin{proof} For the following argument with torsion coefficients of order prime to $p$ see \cite[Cor.
+3.5]{Lu2021} and \cite[Sec.
+5,6]{SS19}.
+We need to show that the natural map is zero in the Nisnevich topology for all $p,q,n\in \mathbb{N}$.
 We show $(*)=0$ on stalks.
 Let $x\in X$.
 We first assume that $k$ is infinite.
 Let $W$ be an affine Nisnevich neighbourhood of $x$ and $Z\in Z^{p+1}(W)$ and assume that $Z_k\neq W_k$, $Z_k$ and $W_k$ being the special fibers of $Z$ and $W$ respectively.
 Then by \cite[Thm.
 2.4]{SS18} we can find a Nisnevich neighbourhood $f:U\to W$ of $x$ and an \'etale morphism